 According to 2014 research by Edge Hill University in the UK and published in Ecopsychology, physical activity done in nature can lower stress and anxiety, while boosting mental wellbeing.
 The authors found that a 90-minute walk in nature was associated with significantly lower depression, stress, and enhanced positive thinking and mental well-being, compared to walking for 90 minutes in an urban environment.

-If you do live in an urban environment, getting a nature fix with trail running on the weekends can help to boost your overall health and wellbeing.
+If you do live in an urban environment, getting a nature fix during your weekends can help to boost your overall health and wellbeing.

 How to start trail running

 Start out with easier, flatter routes, and as you gain confidence, you can increase the steepness and technicality of the trails.
-Remember to relax, and don’t be tempted to overstride — taking shorter steps can help you to keep your balance and avoid a fall.
+Remember to relax, and don’t be tempted to go too fast or overstride — taking shorter steps can help you to keep your balance and avoid a fall.

 It’s not a race — build up slowly and run for longer

-Your running pace on the trails will typically be slower than on the road.
+Due to the uneven terrain, your running pace on the trails will typically be slower than on the road.
 This means that it’s important to run by effort, or “rate of perceived exertion”.
-If you wear a GPS watch or fitness tracker, try not to check the pace regularly.
-Instead, you might focus on enjoying the nature around you and on running smoothly.
+If you wear a GPS watch or fitness tracker, try not to check the pace regularly or compare it to your usual running speed.
+Instead, focus on enjoying the nature around you and on running smoothly.